Jack Heslop-Harrison: Director at Kew

 In 1970 he was formally offered the position of Director of the Royal Botanic Gardens, Kew, a much-prized position.
 He spent about a year as "director-designate" without official duties or pay and spent much of this time researching for his position, meaning that by the time he was officially appointed he had a clear idea of the direction in which he wanted to take the Gardens.
 In 1974 he delivered the Royal Society's Croonian Lecture, and his presentation was well received.
 He made large changes to the way the institute worked but clashed with the government, who funded the institute, and eventually resigned in 1976, the first Director to do so since the position was created in 1822.

 After Kew

 After leaving Kew, he was offered a position as Royal Society Research Professor at Aberystwyth University, which he accepted, becoming thoroughly engrossed in research; from his departure from Kew onwards he published 106 papers.
 In 1982 he was awarded the Darwin Medal of the Royal Society jointly with his wife, and the same year was made a Foreign Honorary Member of the American Academy of Arts and Sciences.
+In 1982 he received an Honorary Doctorate from the University of Bath.
 In 1985 he retired as Research Professor due to the age requirement, but both he and Yolande were made Honorary Visiting Workers.
 In 1996 he was awarded the Linnean Medal and the Royal Medal.
 He died on 8 May 1998.